Dog Bite Laws

-Connecticut's dog bit statute makes a dog's owner or keeper liable for
+Connecticut's dog bite statute makes a dog's owner or keeper liable

-or tormenting the dog.
-This is a strict liability statute, it does not
+abusing, or tormenting the dog.
+This is a strict liability statute, it

-require the victim to prove that the dog's owner or keeper knew that the
+does not require the victim to prove that the dog's owner or keeper

-dog was vicious or was otherwise negligent.
-Someone other than the dog's
+knew that the dog was vicious or was otherwise negligent.
+Someone other

-owner could be responsible for your dog bit injuries, under certain circumstances.
+than the dog's owner could be responsible for your dog bite injuries,

 For More Information, Contact Carter Mario Injury Lawyers.